 We found 4 family medicine practitioners who accept Blue Cross Blue Shield Bronze PPO near Hemphill, TX.

-Dr. Jerome Carolino's medical specialty is family medicine.
-He is in-network for several insurance carriers, including Blue Cross/Blue Shield, Coventry, and QualCare.
-Dr. Carolino studied medicine at Lyceum-Northwestern University College of Medicine.
-His residency was performed at St. Mary's Hospital, Hoboken.
-He has received professional recognition including the following: DIPLOMATE, AMERICAN BOARD OF FAMILY PRACTICE, Fellow, AAFP, AAFP.
-Dr. Carolino (or staff) speaks Filipino and Spanish.
+Dr. Jerome Carolino practices family medicine in Hemphill, TX.
+He is an in-network provider for several insurance carriers, including Blue Cross/Blue Shield, Coventry, and QualCare.
+He graduated from Lyceum-Northwestern University College of Medicine and then he performed his residency at St. Mary's Hospital, Hoboken.
+Dr. Carolino has received the following distinction: DIPLOMATE, AMERICAN BOARD OF FAMILY PRACTICE, Fellow, AAFP, AAFP.
+Dr. Carolino (or staff) speaks the following languages: Filipino and Spanish.